Meir Vilner

 Meir Vilner (מאיר וילנר; born Ber Kovner; 23 October 1918 – 5 June 2003) was a Lithuanian-born Israeli communist politician and Jewish leader of the Communist Party of Israel (Maki), at one time a powerful force in the country.
 He was the youngest and last living signatory of the Israeli Declaration of Independence in 1948.

 Early life

-Born in Vilnius, during the short-lived Kingdom of Lithuania, Vilner's political life began as the leader of the Zionist group Hashomer Hatzair (Young Guard).
-However, he soon grew disenchanted by what he viewed as a tendency in Zionist groups to dream of a Jewish homeland in Palestine, rather than change their current situation.
-Thus, he started working for the banned Communist Party of Poland – now under the pseudonym Meir Vilner – until 1938, when he left Poland to go to British-ruled Mandatory Palestine.
-Most of his family who stayed behind was murdered in the Holocaust.
-In Palestine, Vilner studied history at the Hebrew University of Jerusalem.
+Born Ber Kovner in Vilnius, during the short-lived Kingdom of Lithuania, Vilner's political life began as a leader of the Zionist-socialist youth group Hashomer Hatzair (Young Guard).
+He served on the local secretariat alongside his cousin Abba Kovner and his future wife Esther Vilenska.
+However, he soon grew disenchanted by what he viewed as a tendency in Zionist groups to dream of a Jewish homeland in Palestine, rather than change their current socio-economic situation.
+This ideological clash peaked when the movement's leadership refused to support a fellow member, the young working-class poet Hirsh Glick, in a demand for shorter working hours, and later rejected an offer from left-wing Polish university students to help defend the Jewish neighborhood against antisemitic attacks.